Lay3rLabs/cw-middleware/README.md

 ### Components

-Manually run `cargo test`, isolating on a specific package/contract as needed
+Manually run `cargo component test`, isolating on a specific package/contract as needed

 For convenience, this will test all the component packages: